 Requirement CS-49.
 This section shall describe plans for risk management, both in the overall mission design and in the individual systems and subsystems.
 NASA's required risk management procedures are provided in NPR 8000.4, Risk Management Procedural Requirements, which is available through the Discovery Program Library.
+The Discovery Program Safety and Mission Assurance Guidelines and Requirements document, available through the Program Library, will also apply.
 Plans for using standard risk management tools, including probability and impact charts, risk lists, mitigation plans and triggers shall be described.
 The role(s) in the risk management process of each of the key management personnel shall be discussed.